 - Driven by paranoia, Kulle attacks.
 The Nephalem has to slay him in self-defense.

-- Our heroes then deduce that Adria had marked the souls of the slain Evils so they would be absorbed by the Stone.
+- Our heroes then deduce that Adria marked the souls of the slain Evils so they would be absorbed by the Black Soulstone.
 She likely had been working on this for 20 years.

 Adria’s master plan

-However, Belial had time to warn Azmodan about the Nephalem, Adria, Leah and the Black Soulstone.
-Furthermore, the Nephalem increasingly suspects that Adria had done something to Leah.
+Furthermore, the Nephalem increasingly suspects that Adria has done something to Leah.
 Adria’s daughter holds great power, and her mother wields Leah like a weapon.

 History – Act III & IV

-By the time the Nephalem and her allies reach it, the situation is grim.
 Furthermore, Leah’s endurance is waning.
-She is magically struggling to keep the Evils locked in the Black Soulstone.
+She is struggling to keep the Evils locked within the Black Soulstone.

 At this point, Adria reveals what her actual plan has been ever since the Fall of Tristram.
 She was a servant of Diablo all along.
 And Leah’s father secretly was the Diablo-possessed Aidan, son of Leoric.

 Adria destroys Leah’s soul.
-She has the body possessed by all the souls in the Soulstone, with Diablo the dominant one.
+She has the body possessed by all the souls within the Soulstone, with Diablo as the dominant one.

-Now the reassembled Prime Evil, the seven-in-one Diablo immediately rushes the High Heavens.
-He defeats the archangel Imperius, shatters the Diamond Gates and invades.
+Now reassembled as the primordial Evil, the seven-in-one Diablo immediately rushes the High Heavens.
+He defeats the archangel Imperius, shatters the Diamond Gates, and invades.

-Since the Evils have been slain in unified form, their souls remain quiet.
+Since the Evils have been slain in unified form, their souls remain quiescent.
 But on the other hand, it turns out that the Black Soulstone is indestructible.
 Adria lied about that too.

 History (Reaper of Souls)

-A few months later, it becomes clear why the spirits had brought out their big gun.
+A few months later, it becomes clear why the spirits of the dead brought out their big gun.

 When it’s not Hell…

 Malthael never acted on this, since the Angels couldn’t fight both Humans and Demons.
-But with the fall of the Prime Evil, one of these two fronts is now clear.
+But with the fall of the Prime Evil, the coast is clear.

 As the Reapers massacre Humans, they gather the souls for their own purposes.
 This prevents the dead from passing on.
 Which is what the spirits of the Unformed Lands had foreseen months before.

 Preventing transmigration on such a scale is a grave breach of the rules.
-And thus, the Angel Malthael and his Reapers now have to answer to Guardian of Death.
+Therefore, the Angel Malthael and his Reapers now have to answer to Guardian of Death.

-The Nephalem intercepts the witch in Corvus, a long-since-lost Nephalem ruin.
+The Nephalem intercepts the witch in Corvus, an ancient Nephalem ruin.
 This is where the Black Soulstone had been briefly hidden by the new Horadrim.
 Adria is predictably there looking for clues about the stone’s current location.

 Just before she died, Adria had summoned a vision.
 It shows Malthael’s location – he’s in Pandemonium.

 Tyrael deduces why.
 Malthael is altering the Black Soulstone so it can rip the demonic essence out of everything.
-Humans, being half-demon, will not survive this – and Humanity will thus be obliterated.
+Humans, being half-demon, will not survive this.
+Humanity will therefore be obliterated.

 Furthermore, Tyrael notes how Malthael made himself invulnerable by existing in a state halfway between life and death.
 Even Tyrael’s angelic sword couldn’t touch Malthael when they clashed.

 The Nephalem storms the Pandemonium Fortress.
-By this point, Malthael is reaping and absorbing thousands of Human souls across Sanctuary, making him immensely powerful.
+By this point, Malthael is reaping and absorbing thousands of Human souls across Sanctuary.
+That makes him immensely powerful.

-(The paragraph above is a slight alteration of the in-game events for coherence’s sake.)
+(This is a slight alteration of the in-game events for narrative purposes.)